humio/cloudwatch2humio/CONTRIBUTING.md

             "ParameterValue": "YOUR-SECRET-INGEST-TOKEN"
         },
         {
-            "ParameterKey": "HumioCloudWatchLogsAutoSubscription",
-            "ParameterValue": "true"
-        },
-        {
             "ParameterKey": "HumioCloudWatchLogsSubscriptionPrefix",
             "ParameterValue": "humio"
         },
         {
-            "ParameterKey": "S3KeyNameForZipWithLambdas",
+            "ParameterKey": "Version",
-            "ParameterValue": "YOUR-ZIP-NAME.zip"
+            "ParameterValue": "v0.0.0"
         }
     ]
     ```

     - Only the  `HumioIngestToken` parameter is required to be specified in the *parameters.json* file as the rest have default values.
-    - The `S3KeyNameForZipWithLambdas` is important though, as this is were CloudFormation will look for the lambda files.
-Its default value should be that of the latest integration version, for example, *v1.0.0_cloudwatch2humio.zip*.
+    - The `Version` must match the version number given in the name of the ZIP file you have uploaded.

 6. Create the stack using the CloudFormation file and the parameters that you have defined: